sinhui99/FinalYearProject-sinhui/README.md

 		conda install -c anaconda h5py
 		conda install pillow

-7. To rebuild the system, run the following files:
+7. To rebuild the system, run the following files: (please get data_preprocessing file from the folder ForMacUser or ForWindowsUser)

 		data_preprocessing.ipynb or data_proprocessing.py
 		feature_extraction.ipynb or feature_extraction.py

     This may take few hours to process, if you wish to save the time, then skip running the files and do the following:

 	Download the pickle folder containing: